paheon/MeowBase/README.md

 ## Overview

 MeowBase is a lightweight PHP framework that provides various functionalities including configuration management, caching, database operations, and performance profiling.
 It is designed to be simple yet powerful, supporting both CLI and Web environments.
-MeowBase is the foundation base of Meow Framework, which is a web-based framework for PHP.
+MeowBase is the foundational base of the Meow Framework, which is a web-based framework for PHP.

 MeowBase introduces two types of classes: Core Classes and Tool Classes.
 Core Classes are foundation classes for the whole application, creating a single instance for the entire application (though they may create multiple instances in some cases).
 Tool Classes are used to extend the functionality of the MeowBase framework and can create multiple instances as needed.
 All tool classes are stored in the Tools sub-directory (Tools namespace).